whaynes/STCW23/jekyll/_assessments/OICNW-3-1C.md

 The following were recognized and correctly identified:

 1. False echoes:
-    1. Indirect echoes
+   1. Indirect or false echoes;
-    2. Multiple echoes
+    2. Side-lobe effects;
-    3. Electronic interference
+    3. Multiple echoes;
-    4. Spoking
+    4. Second-trace echoes;
+    5. Electronic interference; and
+    6. Spoking;
 2. Sea return;
 3. Racons; and,
 4. SARTs.